protecode-sc/helm-chart/README.md

 #### Licensing

 To access the data that Black Duck Binary Analysis needs a username and password for the licensing server are required.
 These are credentials needed for accessing onprem updates from Synopsys Community.
-Without these, the installation will not function.
+Without these, automatic data updates will not function.
+In case you are operating airgapped installation, you can omit these.

 Parameter                     | Description                      | Default
 ----------------------------- | -------------------------------- |------------------------